canro91/canro91.github.io/_posts/2022-12-22-TestingDuplicatedEmails.md

 _This post is part of [my Advent of Code 2022]({% post_url 2022-12-01-AdventOfCode2022 %})._

-Recently, I've been [reviewing Pull Requests]({% post_url 2022-12-05-LeadingQuestionsOnCodeReviews %}) as one of my main activities.
+Recently, I've been [reviewing pull requests]({% post_url 2022-12-05-LeadingQuestionsOnCodeReviews %}) as one of my main activities.
 This time, let's refactor two tests I found on one code review session.
 The two tests check if an email doesn't have duplicated addresses before sending it.
 But, they have a common mistake: testing private methods directly.
 Let's refactor these tests to use the public facade of methods.

 **Always write unit tests using the public methods of a class or a group of classes.
 Don't make private methods public and static to test them directly.
 Test the observable behavior of classes instead.**